Parenting

 Summary

 Sex education starts with body names, teaches consent, and provides concrete information at puberty.
+It is not one long talk but an accumulation of small daily conversations.
 When parents don't avoid it, children learn about sex safely.
+Correct knowledge becomes a shield that protects children.

 Related articles